 Take A Cooking Class

 If you think the best part of traveling is tasting the food, then we would be good travel buddies.
 Zanzibar has some of the yummiest dishes and you better believe there are awesome cooking classes you can take.
 Zanzibar is actually known as "The Spice Island" and you can even take spice tours of Stone Town!
 It's usually pretty easy to book a cooking class by talking to your hostel, but here's another one you can check out.

 Get A Henna Tattoo

 Have a few dollars to spare?
 Spend it on getting some henna done!
 These artisans can give you such intricate designs and we're big fans.
-The lady who did ours was so friendly and it was meeting her as well.
+The lady who did ours was so friendly and it was fun meeting her as well as watching her pipe out these amazing designs.
 We'd recommend doing this after all your ocean activities are done so that the henna lasts a bit longer.

 Relax With A Massage

 While wandering you'll see lots of signs for massages.
 Getting a massage while I'm traveling is always my favorite because it's usually soooo much more affordable than getting it back at home.
 Plus who doesn't need a massage after long plane rides?
 Stone Town is the place to do it.